Application of quantum Darwinism to a structured environment: Dynamical Model

 are interpreted as those of pseudomodes.
-We note the one-to-one correspondence between the number of poles contained in Eq. (\ref{eq:SF}) when extended to the complex $\omega$-plane and the resulting number of pseudomodes.
+We note the one-to-one correspondence between the number of poles contained in Eq. (\ref{eq:SF}) when extended to the complex $\omega$-plane and the resulting number of pseudomodes. \\ The dynamics of the joint qubit-pseudomode degrees of freedom are formulated in terms of a Markovian master equation \cite{Lindblad1976,*Gorini1976}